 One of the green parkland areas that encircle the city of Adelaide.

-Now, it must be said I went there simply because it was the next logical stopping point – it wasn’t a place I’d specifically come to Australia to visit, more that it was a place I was going to be passing through anyway so why not stop over for a couple of days.
+Now, it must be said I went there simply because it was the next logical stopping point before going to visit my friend Lisa on the Sunshine Coast.
+Thus it wasn’t a place I’d specifically come to Australia to visit, more that it was a place I was going to be passing through anyway so why not stop over for a couple of days.
 It also wasn’t a place I knew a lot about – I’d heard of it, but more because it was a large city than for any specific reason.
 And they play cricket there so I’d probably heard it mentioned a lot on Test Match Special on the radio.

 I ended up staying for pretty much a full four days (three nights) given my arrival and departure times, and while I never made it out to the hinterland (I’m definitely more a beer than wine person), I did have a fun time exploring points close by.